 FEEDER 2: AIMS FOR RESEARCH

 The most important part of a scientific grant proposal is the Aims for Research.
-Based on the review article you have read, you will propose an original research project that will contribute new information to your field of research (double spaced, Times New Roman, 12 point font).
+Based on the review article you have read, you will propose an original research project that will contribute new information to your field of research (double spaced, Times New Roman, 12-point font).
 You should provide two aims for research.
 These aims should be related to each other, but their success should be independent of one another (in other words, if one of your aims doesn’t yield interesting results, it should still be possible for the other aim to produce useful information).

 To apply for a SURF, you need the support of a faculty mentor.
 Although in our class you will not actually request a letter of support, you will present your aims in a brief, five-minute presentation to me and your classmates as if you have been asked to present to your advisor.
 Your presentation will be followed by a two-minute question and answer session, so you should be prepared to answer questions from your assigned group.